Underwriting

 For past travel

-We’ll base our risk assessment on identifying considerable past travel to countries that have a high prevalence of HIV and Hepatitis.
-Any past travel to Africa, Thailand or the Caribbean for more than three months in the last five years will be referred to our underwriters for individual assessment.
-We’ll need to know which countries have been visited, which in turn may result in an HIV and/or a hepatitis test.
+Weā€™ll base our risk assessment on identifying considerable past travel to countries that have a high prevalence of HIV and Hepatitis.
+Depending on the country visited and the time spent abroad over the last two years, an application may be referred to our underwriters for individual assessment.
+Weā€™ll need to know which countries have been visited, which in turn may result in an HIV and/or a hepatitis test.
 Where a test is required, we can't offer terms before this.

 For future travel

-We’ll base our risk assessment on identifying any future travel to countries that are deemed high risk.
+Weā€™ll base our risk assessment on identifying any future travel to countries that are deemed high risk.
 High risk is determined by general political, social and economic infrastructure, together with the specific risks presented by crime, kidnapping, terrorism, accident and the quality and availability of medical services.
 Most cases will need to be assessed on an individual basis.

 Summary